Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/project_plan.md

-# Reddit: An Analysis on the Grammaticality of Posts
+# For Reddit: An Analysis on the Grammaticality of Posts

 ## BRIEF SUMMARY
 Reddit, along with other social media websites and applications, has dramatically altered the way in which communication occurs.